sjf125/flags/README.md

 -   Display flags in groups by category (e.g. continent)
 -   Display average rating as star rating icons (couldn't get it to work satisfactorily)
+-   Make comments appear in order of submission; currently gets out of order if an edit is made
 -   Make comments nested, so a user can reply to a particular comments
 -   Allow users to upload new flags, to discuss redesigns (would need active moderation on the site)